 2. The information itself

-While laws and industry regulations are possibly the biggest factors for document retention, the information itself should be another major indicator for what files should be kept.
-The Rockefeller Archive Center noted that any documents that contain compliance information, identify business participants or serve as transaction evidence have solid cases for retention.
-Other organization communications, policies and reports should also be retained permanently.
-For files like budget records, service requests, utilities records and administration logs, these documents have limited value and could be stored for up to three years, unless otherwise specified by regulatory laws.
+While laws and industry regulations are possibly the biggest factors for document retention, the information itself should be another major indicator of what files should be kept.
+The Rockefeller Archive Center noted that any documents that contain compliance information, identify business participants, or serve as transaction evidence have solid cases for retention.
+Other organization communications, policies, and reports should also be retained permanently.
+For files like budget records, service requests, utility records, and administration logs, these documents have limited value and could be stored for up to three years, unless otherwise specified by regulatory laws.
 Businesses can look to retain records with little to no long-term value for up to 30 days or fewer, depending on the subject matter.

 3. Decision-making capabilities

 "Documents are important for companies, but not all of them need to be kept."

 Information is key to making long-term choices, and document retention could be a major facilitator in these efforts.
-NFIB noted that not only will keeping a data trail help determine how problems occurred, but it will also protect your organization as you make better decisions for the future.
+NFIB noted that not only will keep a data trail help determine how problems occurred, but it will also protect your organization as you make better decisions for the future.
 Keeping files like financial records and business models could also help make you more attractive to prospective buyers and investors, enabling them to understand how the company operates and what potential it has.

 "Prospective purchasers and investors will want to know a great deal about your business," NFIB stated.
 "Accurate and complete financial records, employment records, and business models will protect you from cases of buyer's remorse.
 If you make an assertion to a prospective purchaser or investor it helps to have complete documentation for the assertion."

 Document preservation is important for companies, but not all documents need to be kept.
 By understanding these factors, you can better determine retention periods for your essential files and support compliance efforts.